|CNY Hiking Home Page||Central Adirondacks||Vanderwhacker Mountain|

 For those adventurers looking for more of a challenge and remoteness in this wild forest can try bushwhacking to the summits of 3675 foot Cheney Cobble and 3839 foot Rist Mountain.
 Both mountains, located east of Tahawus, are trail less and difficult to reach due to location.
 We are unsure of any views from either mountain.
 One trail that you'll get many great views is the trail to Moxham Mountain.
 Built in 2012, the 2.7 mile trail features many overlooks as it winds its way to the summit of Moxham Mountain.

 You'll find three lean to's in the wild forest, with one at Stony Pond and two at Cheney Pond.
 The two at Cheney Pond are only accessible via boat.
 You'll also find roadside campsites along Boreas Road, North Woods Club Road, NY 28N and one along Moose Club Road.
 A future section of the North Country National Scenic Trail will travel through the wild forest.
-Look below for maps of the popular destinations in this wild forest (many maps were courtesy of Andy Arthur from andyarthur.org).
+Look below for maps and a list of the popular destinations in this wild forest (many maps were courtesy of Andy Arthur from andyarthur.org).

 Moxham Mountain Vanderwhacker Mountain Stony Pond Hewitt Eddy Boreas River Rankin Pond Balfour Lake Hewitt Pond Barnes Pond Sherman Ponds Center Pond Lindsey Marsh Dutton Mountain Hotwater Pond Nate Pond Grassy Pond Wolf Pond Cheney Pond Lester Flow Vanderwhacker Pond Harris Lake Camp Santanoni Goodnow Mountain Ragged Mounatin

 From the deck at Camp Santanoni on Newcomb Lake